codeface-io/SwiftObserver/README.md

 ## Message Buffering

-Combined observation like `observer.observe(o1, o2, o3) { m1, m2, m3 in /* ... */ }` only works with `BufferedObservable`s, because when one of the combined observables sends a message, the combined observation must **pull** messages from the other observables.

 A `BufferedObservable` is an `Observable` that also has a property `latestMessage: Message` which typically returns the last sent *message* or one that indicates that nothing has changed.
+That `latestMessage` is mostly required for combined observations like `observer.observe(o1, o2, o3) { m1, m2, m3 in /* ... */ }`.
+When one of the combined observables sends a message, the combined observation must **pull** messages from the other observables.

  There are three kinds of buffered observables:

 1. Every *variable* is a `BufferedObservable`.
 Its `latestMessage` holds the current variable `value` in both properties of `Update`: `old` and `new`.
 2. Every mapper whose mapped source observable is a `BufferedObservable` is itself a `BufferedObservable`.
 A buffered mapper just maps the `latestMessage` of its source.
 The ability of a chain of transformations to provide its `latestMessage` is only taken away by filters and the default-less unwrapper.